Sidwell Friends School: Athletics

 Sidwell's athletic teams are known as the Quakers; their colors are maroon and gray.
 The Quakers compete in the Mid-Atlantic Athletic Conference (MAC) for boys' sports (after previously competing in the Interstate Athletic Conference (IAC) until 1999) and the Independent School League (ISL) for girls' sports.
 Sidwell offers teams in volleyball, golf, boys and girls cross country, football, field hockey, girls and boys soccer, boys and girls basketball, boys and girls swimming and diving, wrestling, boys and girls tennis, baseball, boys and girls lacrosse, boys and girls track, ultimate frisbee, crew, movement performance and choreography, and softball.

 Basketball

-The womens' basketball is consistently a top program in the DMV area.
-The Quakers completed an undefeated season from 2021-2022 and were ranked the #1 best girls' basketball team in the nation by recruiting website MaxPreps as well as by ESPN.
-In the 2022-2023 season, the team won their second straight DCSAA state championship in a 68-49 win against St. Johns.
-Led by Coach Tamika Dudley and Duke commit Jadyn Donovan, the consensus #3 recruit in the class of 2023, the team was once again ranked as the top team in the nation by various recruiting websites and sports journalism pages after compiling a 28-3 record.
+The women's basketball is consistently a top program in the DMV area.
+The Quakers completed an undefeated season from 2021 to 2022 and were ranked the #1 best girls' basketball team in the nation by recruiting website MaxPreps as well as by ESPN.
+In the 2022–2023 season, the team won their second straight DCSAA state championship in a 68–49 win against St. Johns.
+Led by Coach Tamika Dudley and Duke commit Jadyn Donovan, the consensus #3 recruit in the class of 2023, the team was once again ranked as the top team in the nation by various recruiting websites and sports journalism pages after compiling a 28–3 record.

-The mens' team is another top program in the DMV area, finishing the 2022-2023 season with a state championship, two conference championships (regular season and tournament) and 27-4 record.
-Led by head coach Eric Singletary, the program has produced many NBA players in the past years including Josh Hart and Saddiq Bey.
-The season included wins against national #1 Paul VI, and the Quakers were recognized by MaxPreps and SportsCenter Next as one of the top teams in the nation.
+The men's team is another program in the DMV area, finishing the 2022–2023 season with a state championship, two conference championships (regular season and tournament) and 27–4 record.

-Boys' cross country

-Sidwell's boys cross country team won four consecutive conference championships from 2006 to 2009.
-In 2015, they won the MAC Championships.
-Sidwell held this second streak for five years until they lost the 2021 MAC Championships.